Misanthropic Division

-According to Stanford University's Mapping Militants Project, the group had disavowed militant activities by 2021, but remained active on social media.
-As of 2022 the status of the group is unclear, according to The Intercept, which states "It's hard to tell how real it is, and how sizeable".
+According to Stanford University's Mapping Militants Project, the group had disavowed militant activities by 2021 but remained active on social media.
+As of 2022 the status of the group is unclear, according to The Intercept, which states "It's hard to tell how real it is, and how sizeable."

 History

-Euromaidan
+Revolution of Dignity

-The group formally originated on 31 October 2014 in Kyiv to participate in the Euromaidan protests under the auspices of the Social-National Assembly, although it had already started to organize by 2013.
-While they participated in the 1 December 2013 Euromaidan riots in Kyiv city, they simultaneously took part in conflicts in Kharkiv and Odesa.
+The group formally originated on 31 October 2014 in Kyiv to participate in the Revolution of Dignity protests under the auspices of the Social-National Assembly, although it had already started to organize by 2013.
+While they participated in the 1 December 2013 Revolution of Dignity riots in Kyiv city, they simultaneously took part in conflicts in Kharkiv and Odesa.
 During the unrest in Kharkiv in 2014, which escalated into armed clashes, they claimed responsibility for the killing of two pro-Russian opponents.
 The Kyiv Post reported in 2015 that the Misanthropic Division had been created as an informal group by Russian fighters serving in the Right Sector's military unit.

 Russo-Ukrainian War

 After the war began in eastern Ukraine, some members of the group participated on the Ukrainian side, the group having ties to the Azov Battalion.
 In October 2016, people claiming to belong to the group claimed responsibility for the killing of separatist Spartan Battalion leader Arsen Pavlov, in a video released from Donetsk Oblast.
-However, the leadership of the group denied responsibility, and accused a man by the name of Dima Kravtsov, a member of the Chernihiv Company, of faking the video.
+However, the leadership of the group denied responsibility and accused a man by the name of Dima Kravtsov, a member of the Chernihiv Company, of faking the video.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-After the beginning of the 2022 Russian Invasion of Ukraine the Misanthropic Division advertised on Telegram for foreign volunteers to join them “for victory and Valhalla”.
+After the beginning of the 2022 Russian invasion of Ukraine, the Misanthropic Division advertised on Telegram for foreign volunteers to join them "for victory and Valhalla".
 The Intercept reported that the Ukrainian International Legion mourned a combat casualty on Facebook of a French volunteer who appeared to be connected to the Misanthropic Division, who was also mourned by the Misanthropic Division Telegram channel.
-In reporting this The Intercept detailed a number of uncertainties about the current nature of the Misanthropic Division - including the extent of its association with the Azov regiment, its size, and "how real it is".
+In reporting this The Intercept detailed a number of uncertainties about the current nature of the Misanthropic Division – including the extent of its association with the Azov regiment, its size, and "how real it is".
 The author wrote "It may be that the Misanthropic Division is not a real-world unit with a leader and a chain of command so much as a twisted military clique that anyone online can claim".